firstdraft/guides/appdev-primer.md

  - If your initial design didn't quite support all of the above, try adding some columns or maybe even new tables with permanent marker.
  - If we wanted to add the ability for users to sign up and bookmark movies that they intend to watch, like a to-do list of movies to see, how would you change your database structure?

-## Entity Relationship Diagrams

-A useful notation for database designs is [Entity Relation Diagrams](https://www.lucidchart.com/pages/er-diagrams).
-Let's try sketching out the data model for Must See Movies in an ERD.

 ## Very Best

  - Click around [Very Best](https://very-best-demo-pr-3.herokuapp.com/), another app we'll build during this course.
 You can sign in with any of the following (all of their passwords are `password`):